Logo Rijksoverheid

 Publications

-Reducing Virgin Plastics Products and Packaging, October 2022
+Reducing Virgin Plastics Products and Packaging – October 2022

 This study should provide an overview of packaging formats / products that offer the greatest opportunity to reduce the need for plastic products and packaging, while avoiding unintended environmental consequences and delivering the 20% target.

-The European Plastics Pact Annual Report 2020-2021
+The European Plastics Pact Annual Report 2020-2021 – May 2022

 The European Plastics Pact is proud to present the 2020 – 2021 Annual Report.
 The report gives progress to date, plans for next steps and highlights the breadth and depth of progress through a wealth of Signatory case studies.

-European Plastics Pact report: Country-level Summary of Data and Policies on Plastic Packaging
+European Plastics Pact report: Country-level Summary of Data and Policies on Plastic Packaging – March 2022

 This report provides an overview of plastic packaging recycling, highlighting the different approaches adopted by nations, key factors influencing progress, and future plans, targets and policy developments.
 The report also acknowledges any data/country gaps and, where appropriate, proposes recommendations for further work necessary to enable progress against the European Plastics Pact targets.